 February 13: Mardi Gras, the last day for Catholics to indulge before Ash Wednesday starts the sober weeks of fasting that come with Lent.

 February 14: Ash Wednesday, the beginning of Lent in the Christian faith.
 As a display of atonement, ashes are marked on worshippers.
 Lent, which is observed during the seven weeks prior to Easter, is a time of reflection and preparation for the Holy Week and is observed by fasting, charitable giving, and worshipping.

 February 15: Nirvana Day, the commemoration of Buddha’s death at the age of 80, when he reached the zenith of Nirvana.
 February 8 is an alternative date of observance.

-February 20: President’s Day is a federally recognized celebration of George Washington’s birthday, as well as every president proceeding after Washington.
+February 19: President’s Day, a federally recognized celebration in the United States of George Washington’s birthday, as well as every president proceeding after Washington.

-February 26-29: Intercalary Days for people of the Baha’i faith.
+February 24-March 1: Intercalary Days, celebrated by people of the Baha’i faith.
 At this time, days are added to the Baha’i calendar to maintain their solar calendar.
 Intercalary days are observed with gift giving, special acts of charity, and preparation for the fasting that precedes the New Year.

 March is Women’s History Month.
 Started in 1987, Women’s History Month recognizes all women for their valuable contributions to history and society.

 March is also National Developmental Disabilities Awareness Month, which was established to increase awareness and understanding of issues affecting people with intellectual and developmental disabilities.